What is a Narrative Essay?

 The setting of a story tells us when and where the narrative takes place.
 It is the time, the geographic location, and the cultural circumstances.

-When writing a narrative essay, describe the sounds, visuals, smells, and tastes to paint a vivid picture in the head of the reader and help them immerse in the story.
+When writing a narrative essay, describe the sounds, visuals, smells, and tastes to paint a vivid picture in the reader’s head and help them immerse themselves in the story.

 3. Characters